 Pesci was raised in Jersey and as a teen, was good friends Frankie Valli and Tommy Devito, even introducing the two to songwriter Bob Gaudio, helping form The Four Seasons.
 He also grew up with numerous wiseguys, paving the way for his wiseguy persona that we all love so much.

 Pesci has quite the relationship with actor Robert De Niro and director Martin Scorsese, both of whom were so impressed with his performance in 1976’s The Death Collector that they tracked him down to co-star in Raging Bull as Joey LaMotta.
 Pesci was on the verge of giving up his acting career, which went on to enjoy a meteoric rise.
 Their relationship peaked with 1990’s Goodfellas and as a result, Joe took home an Academy Award for Best Supporting Actor.
 Some other highlights are his litigious grit critic in My Cousin Vinny and 1995’s Casino.
 What an ending – yikes.
-We most recently saw Pesci in 2019’s The Irishman, again with his pals De Niro and Scorsese.
+We most recently saw Pesci in 2019’s The Irishman, again with his pals De Niro and Scorsese; and currently in the original Peacock streaming series, Bupkis.

 Pesci didn’t let the Four Seasons have all the musical fun.
 In 1998, he released his second album, and his first in 30 years, which was both humorous and serious.
-Today, Joe is in his late seventies, has been married and divorced three times, and although he swears like a sailor, Joe is reportedly one of the nicest actors in the industry, a wise guy, and a nice guy the yoots can look up to.
+Today, Joe is 80, has been married and divorced three times, and although he swears like a sailor, Joe is reportedly one of the nicest actors in the industry, a wise guy, and a nice guy the yoots can look up to.

 Marv is the dim-witted, tall and awkward member of the Wet Bandits duo, and the closest thing they have to a social media agent, with how many nicknames he thinks up for them.
 Daniel Stern began his acting career on Broadway, including a True West production with Gary Sinise.
 His breakthrough role was in 1979, co-starring with Dennis Quaid in Breaking Away.
 The two actors would reunite nine years later for the film noir remake D.O.A.

 In 1982, he was part of the five college friends chatting it up in Barry Levinson’s Diner.
 This Bethesda, Maryland-raised kid was right at home playing a Baltimorian.
 Some other notable gigs include 1991’s City Slickers, and even voicing adult Kevin Arnold on the coming of age program, Wonder Years.
-We most recently saw Stern in the Emmy-nominated Hulu series, Shrill.
-Today, he is 64 years old and spends free time creating bronze sculptures for many private commissions, gallery exhibitions, and art fairs.
+We most recently saw Stern in the Emmy-nominated Hulu series, Shrill, and in 2023 he’ll be seen in the Apple+ series For All Mankind.
+Today, he is 65 years old and spends free time creating bronze sculptures for many private commissions, gallery exhibitions, and art fairs.

 Peter McCallister is Kevin’s father, a sweater-wearing comforting force of calm among the loud noise and bustle of a full house.
 He was added to the Home Alone cast because Chris Columbus had secured Culkin, Pesci, and Stern, so he was able to reach out to somewhat lesser-known favorites for the parents.
 His breakout role was a disturbed Vietnam War veteran Alex Cutter in Cutter’s Way.
 Other well-known roles include photographer George Cooper in C.H.U.D. in 1984, and then Tom Hanks’s adult corporate competitor in BIG.